When is vaginal discharge a sign of thrush?

 There are other associated symptoms with vaginal thrush, such as vaginal itching and feeling sore in or around the outside of the vagina.
 Women may experience pain or feel uncomfortable during sex, or they may feel a burning sensation when going to pass urine.
 The vaginal surface may appear red.
 These symptoms occur because the thrush irritates the vaginal lining causing inflammation, which stimulates pain and itch receptors.

 Some women can have vaginal thrush without any vaginal discharge at all.
-The cause for this may be because the vaginal and cervical cells are not producing a lot of secretions as they may be affected by a lack of or reduction in oestrogen.
+When there is a lack of or reduction in oestrogen in the vagina, secretion activity can decrease,3 which may explain this.
 This could be due to being postmenopausal, or due to stress, or because of chemotherapy, for example.
 However, the yeast may still cause irritation and inflammation, therefore stimulating itch receptors to cause itching.
-Therefore vaginal itching with no vaginal discharge is a common presentation of thrush too.
+Therefore vaginal itching with no vaginal discharge is a common presentation of thrush, too.

 Other causes of vaginal discharge